 Because needles puncture your skin when you’re getting a tattoo or piercing this can cause bleeding.
-If even small amounts of infected blood remain on the tattoo needle or is in the ink, the virus could be transferred to you during the tattooing
+If even small amounts of infected blood remain on the tattoo needle or in the ink and the needles and equipment are re-used or not sterilised properly, the virus could be transferred to you during the tattooing process.

 Your risk is greater if the tattoo or piercing was done while in prison or at non-professional premises.

-Hepatitis C is more common in some countries in Asia and Africa, but it occurs in nearly every part of the world.
+Hep C (also known as hepatitis C) is more common in some countries in Asia and Africa, but it occurs in nearly every part of the world.
 The risk to most travellers is low, but travellers could become infected if they get tattoos or piercings or receive acupuncture with needles that are not sterile.
 Many people with hepatitis C do not have symptoms and do not know they are infected.
-Even though a person has no symptoms, the virus can still be detected in the blood.
+Even though a person has no symptoms, the virus can still cause damage and be detected in the blood..

 A little research beforehand can help decrease the risks